-Kid Sense Speech Therapy focuses on making everyday life easier for children with developmental challenges, their parents, and their extended network of families and carers in a child’s understanding and using language for communication, play and social interaction.
+Kid Sense Speech Therapy focuses on making everyday life easier for children with developmental challenges, their parents, their teachers, and their extended network of families and carers in a child’s understanding and using language for communication, play and social interaction.

-Kid Sense Speech Therapy helps children to overcome developmental challenges in play, speech, language and learning.
+Kid Sense Speech Therapy helps children to overcome developmental challenges in speech, play, language and learning.

 At Kid Sense we don’t treat a diagnosis, we overcome the hurdles to daily life.
 Speech Therapy helps children develop their abilities in*: